Do something meaningful with your summer. Join us in Ghana and gain first-hand experience of working with communities in the developing world.

 We believe that your impact must extend past the trip, and we will help you to achieve that when you return to the UK.

-The Tzedek house in Ghana will be open throughout June, July and August 2016.
-You can chose from any of the start dates below, and can chose how many weeks you would like to volunteer for (minimum 4 weeks).
+The Tzedek house in Ghana will be open throughout June, July and August 2017.
+You can chose from either of the start dates below, and can chose how many weeks you would like to volunteer for (minimum 4 weeks).

-You will need to be available to attend both an orientation seminar in April and our post trip action day in September (unless you are still in Ghana in September!)
+You will need to be available to attend both an orientation seminar in April and our post trip action day in September.

 Clean, basic accommodation in Tamale (with 24 hour security, and facilities for keeping kosher)